Chronic Abdominal Pain and Recurrent Abdominal Pain

 Treatment

-There are no modalities to cure functional CAP; however, many helpful measures are available.
+There are no modalities to cure disorders of gut-brain interaction; however, many helpful measures are available with the goal of improving function and quality of life (1).
 These measures rest on a foundation of a trusting, empathic relationship between the physician, patient, and family.
 Patients should be reassured that they are not in danger; specific concerns should be sought and addressed.
 The physician should explain the laboratory findings and the nature of the problem and describe how the pain is generated and how the patient perceives it (ie, there may be a tendency to feel pain at times of stress).
 It is important to avoid perpetuating the negative psychosocial consequences of chronic pain (eg, prolonged absences from school or work, withdrawal from social activities) and to promote independence, social participation, and self-reliance.
 These strategies help the patient control or tolerate the symptoms while participating fully in everyday activities.

-Agents such as antispasmotics, peppermint oil, and tricyclic antidepressants can be effective (1).
-Opioids should be avoided because of the concern about potential dependency and possibility of narcotic bowel syndrome.
+Agents such as antispasmotics, peppermint oil, and tricyclic antidepressants can be effective (2).
+Opioids should be avoided because of the concern about potential dependency and possibility of narcotic bowel syndrome (3).

-Dietary modification and consumption of high-fiber foods or fiber supplements may help some patients.
+Dietary modification and consumption of high-fiber foods or fiber supplements may help some patients with IBS.
 Evidence supporting the use of probiotics for centrally mediated abdominal pain syndrome is currently limited.
-(See the American College of Gastroenterology's 2021 clinical guideline for the management of IBS.)

-Cognitive methods (eg, cognitive-behavioral therapy, relaxation training, biofeedback, hypnosis) may help by contributing to the patient’s sense of well-being and control (1).
+Cognitive methods (eg, cognitive-behavioral therapy, relaxation training, biofeedback, hypnosis) may directly reduce abdominal pain and gastrointestinal symptoms by modulating pain perception, visceral hypersensitivity, and gut motility through brain-gut axis mechanisms (2).
 Regular follow-up visits should be scheduled weekly, monthly, or bimonthly, depending on the patient’s needs, and should continue until well after the problem has resolved.
-Psychiatric referral may be required if symptoms persist, especially if the patient is depressed or there are significant psychological stressors at home.
+Psychiatric referral may be required if symptoms persist, especially if the patient has depression or there are significant psychological stressors at home.

 Key Points

-• Red flag findings indicate a physiologic cause and need for further assessment.
+• Red flag findings indicate a possible structural, inflammatory, or metabolic cause and the need for further assessment.

 • Testing is guided by clinical features.

-• Repeated testing after physiologic causes are ruled out is usually counterproductive.
+• Repeated testing after structural, inflammatory, or metabolic causes are ruled out is usually not necessary.

 quizzes_lightbulb_red